asmeurer/blog/posts/lessons-learned-from-working-at-continuum.markdown

   Anaconda downloads are on Windows.

 - For a software updater, stability is the number one priority.
-If the updater breaks, will a fix be deployed?
+If the updater breaks, how can a fix be deployed?

 - Even if you configure your program to update itself every time it runs you will still get bug reports with arbitrarily old versions.